 - Dangerous practice likely to cause physical harm/damage to any person or property

-matter likely to give rise to a significant and avoidable cost or loss
+- Failure to rectify to take reasonable steps to report a matter likely to give rise to a significant and avoidable cost or loss to the Company

 - Abuse of power or authority for any unauthorized or ulterior purpose

 - Unfair discrimination in the course of the employment or provision of services

 The disclosure can relate to wrongdoings anywhere in the world; it is not restricted to head office.

 Any information concerning (a) significant deficiencies in the design or operation of internal controls which could adversely affect the ability to record, process, summarize and report financial data; or (b) any fraud, whether or not material, that involves management or other Company Personnel who have a significant role in our financial reporting, disclosures or internal controls should be reported to the Compliance Officer.

 Company Personnel are encouraged to promptly bring to the attention of a manager or the Compliance Officer any information concerning any actual or apparent conflicts of interest between personal and professional relationships involving any Company Personnel who have a significant role in financial reporting, disclosures or internal controls of the Company.

 The Company’s Compliance Officer shall be the Chief Financial Officer of the Company, is appointed by the Board of Directors, and is responsible for investigating and resolving all reported complaints and allegations.
 At his discretion, he shall advise the President, the CEO, the Chairman and/or the Audit Committee of a reported complaint or allegation.
 The Compliance Officer has direct access to the Audit Committee of the Board of Directors and is required to report to the Audit Committee at least annually on his compliance activity.